Talent Assessment: Three Ways to Reimagine Your Talent Development Budget

 Assessment use is not limited to the recruitment and hiring process

-While assessments often are associated with the recruitment process, forward-thinking organizations use them to create insights throughout the employment lifecycle.
-Talent assessment results provide invaluable input into defining, planning, and prioritizing activities around training, development, and hiring that can ultimately help align your talent and business strategies.
+While assessments often are associated with the recruitment process, forward-thinking organisations use them to create insights throughout the employment lifecycle.
+Talent assessment results provide invaluable input into defining, planning, and prioritising activities around training, development, and hiring that can ultimately help align your talent and business strategies.

-Here are three ways assessments can help you define and prioritize talent development needs in your organization.
+Here are three ways assessments can help you define and prioritise talent development needs in your organisation.

-• Determining whether the organization has enough existing talent to meet future needs, and;
+•Determining whether the organisation has enough existing talent to meet future needs, and;

-If your organization lacks sufficient staff to develop, or if the skills your organization needs do not lend themselves to development efforts, you may be best served to hire from outside the organization.
+If your organisation lacks sufficient staff to develop, or if the skills your organisation needs do not lend themselves to development efforts, you may be best served to hire from outside the organisation.
 Taking such an approach to quantifying talent through assessment allows you to create long-term strategies to ensure you always know how to find and deploy the right talent, whether it is sourced internally or externally.